cogu/dtl_json/README.md

 Parses the JSON document from the null-terminated string (cstr).
 It returns a dynamic value containing a data structure based on the parsed content.
-The caller is responsible for deleting the dynamic value when it's no longer needed (use dtl_dec_ref).
+The caller is responsible for deleting the dynamic value when it's no longer needed (use dtl_dec_ref(dv) to decrease reference count to 0).

 ## Known Limitations